shcherbak-ai/contextgem/README.md

 You can also explore the repository through [DeepWiki](https://deepwiki.com/shcherbak-ai/contextgem), an AI-powered conversational interface that provides visual architecture maps and natural language Q&A for the codebase.

+For a history of changes, improvements, and bug fixes, see the [CHANGELOG](https://github.com/shcherbak-ai/contextgem/blob/main/CHANGELOG.md).

 ## 💬 Community